cellarghost/Rivals2-Replay_Slowmo/README.md

  Allows Rivals 2 players to change the playback speed of replays.
 Ideal for cinematics and moviemaking.
  Made using [lamenore's SDK for Rivals 2](https://github.com/lamenore/Rivals2ModdingKit).

+<span style="color:red">**This mod has not been tested online and is not made for use in matchmaking.
+Please be careful about going online with it!**</span>

 ## Installation

 1. Install [UE4SS for Rivals 2](https://gamebanana.com/tools/18505)